REQUEST FOR PROPOSAL (RFP)

 How to Apply

-Agencies interested in applying should submit a Request for Information (RFI) Application to Jennifer Million at firstname.lastname@example.org. by May 31st, 2021.
-Selected applicants will be notified by June 7th, 2021 to submit a full proposal.
-You can find additional information about the RFP Process in the UWGL RFP Guidelines 2021.
+Agencies interested in applying should submit the RFI application online by May 31st, 2023.
+Selected applicants will be notified by June 9th, 2023 to submit a full proposal.
+You can find additional information about the RFP Process in the UWGL RFP Guidelines 2023

 Request for Proposal Announced